 Why You Should Visit Disneyland During the Holidays

-Disney is a delight 365 days a year, but Disney really pulls out the stops during the holidays!
-The entire resort is decorated top to bottom, including Downtown Disney District, the 3 resort hotels and both theme parks.
+Disneyland is a delight 365 days a year, but Disney really pulls out the stops during the holidays!
+The entire resort is decorated top to bottom, including the Downtown Disney District, the three resort hotels and both theme parks.
 There are Christmas trees, swags of evergreen garland and over-sized ornaments everywhere.
-It was easy for us to find a great spot for our family Christmas card photo with all these beautiful seasonally decorated areas during Disneyland Christmas.
+It will be easy for you to find a fantastic spot to take your family Christmas card photo with all these beautiful seasonally decorated areas during Disneyland Christmas.
 Also, snow falls in several areas of the parks, adding to the magical holiday atmosphere!

-Traveling Mom Tip: Lines at the kiosks were short when we arrived in the park around 2 pm.
+Traveling Mom Tip: Lines at the kiosks were short when they opened at 10:30 a.m.
 By nightfall, the queues had grown.
 Arrive early in the day with your appetite ready to avoid the crowds!

 The Three Caballeros (Donald Duck, Panchito and José Carioca) host !Viva Navidad!
-That’s a festive celebration that includes mariachi and samba music, folklorico dancers and Mickey and Minnie in full Latin-American garb.
+This festive celebration includes mariachi and samba music, folklorico dancers and Mickey and Minnie in full Latin-American garb.
 We all joined in the lively street party, dancing and clapping along to the vibrant sounds.
-The party takes place several times a day in the Paradise Pier area of Disney California Adventure Park.
-Be sure to check out the 12-foot-tall Santa and Mrs. Claus mojiganga puppets.
+The party takes place several times a day in the Paradise Garden area of Disney California Adventure Park.
+Be sure to check out the 12-foot-tall Santa and Mrs. Claus mojiganga puppets; they are awesome!

 Traveling Mom Tip: Choose the shows that are earlier in the day to capture the full essence of this energetic show.
-I wished we’d seen the show before dark when we could have taken in more of the brightly colored costumes.
-By nightfall the area was poorly lit and it was difficult to see all of the aspects of the party.
+By nightfall parts of this area are poorly lit and it may be difficult to see all of the aspects of the party.

 If you are visiting after the New Year, there will also be a Three Kings Day celebration.
 Disney California Adventure park will be celebrating with displays, kids’ crafts and traditional sweets for sale.

-Six live performance groups will be entertaining the crowds this holiday at Disney California Adventure park for the Festival of Holidays.
-During our visit we had the pleasure of dining in the Pacific Wharf area and listening to the pleasant harmony of RAISE, an a cappella group that sings R&B-style holiday music.
-Mariachi Divas is already a park favorite and these ladies had us singing and dancing along with their bilingual songs.
+Live performance groups entertain the crowds at several venues this holiday at Disney California Adventure park for the Festival of Holidays.
+During our visit we had the pleasure of dining in the Pacific Wharf area and listening to the pleasant harmony of The Sound, an a cappella group that sings R&B-style holiday music.
+Mariachi Divas is already a park favorite.
+These ladies had us singing and dancing along with their bilingual songs.
 And Blue13 Dance Company offered vibrant dance routines that had guests moving right alongside them.